ranadeepak/fe-test/README.md

 	+ Different data types are displayed differently within the grid cells (e.g. text vs decimal values vs dates). <br/>
 	+ Make the application accessible. <br/>
 	+ The user should be able to change the browser's zoom factor. <br/>
-	+ Adding unit test or end to end tests is a big plus. <br/>
+	+ Adding unit test or end to end tests is a plus. <br/>
 <br/>

 ## Sample Data: